PayPal USD (PYUSD) Price Tops $1.00 on Major Exchanges

-PayPal USD (PYUSD) traded up 0% against the dollar during the one day period ending at 23:00 PM E.T. on September 22nd.
-PayPal USD has a market cap of $705.05 million and $14.08 million worth of PayPal USD was traded on exchanges in the last day.
-During the last week, PayPal USD has traded 0% higher against the dollar.
-One PayPal USD token can now be purchased for $1.00 or 0.00001551 BTC on exchanges.
+PayPal USD (PYUSD) traded down 0% against the U.S. dollar during the one day period ending at 17:00 PM E.T. on September 23rd.
+PayPal USD has a total market cap of $716.62 million and approximately $25.41 million worth of PayPal USD was traded on exchanges in the last 24 hours.
+Over the last week, PayPal USD has traded up 0% against the U.S. dollar.
+One PayPal USD token can currently be purchased for approximately $1.00 or 0.00001577 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.